Luray Singing Tower Today

 A weekly summer concert series from April to October has been in place since the earliest years.
 With imaginative programming combining both familiar songs and carillon compositions, the concert series attracts a wide range of people of all ages and musical backgrounds – from the regular concert attendee to whom the carillon series is their first exposure to live performance.
 For over 80 years, the Luray Singing Tower has hosted superior guest carillonneurs from every country where carillon art can be found.

-The recital series in Luray is one of the longest, continuously running recital series in North America.
+The recital series in Luray is one of the longest continuously running recital series in North America.
 Many carillons in North America fall silent due to the lack of financial resources for maintenance and/or a professional carillonneur once an institution is presented with a gift of bells.
 The Luray Singing Tower has historically, and continues to have, a deeply rooted commitment to providing for the position of the carillonneur, to supporting the annual recitals as a community outreach program, and to making funding available for the continued maintenance of the instrument.
-A gift towards the renovation of the Luray Singing Tower will insure that this great instrument will continue for decades to make a resounding call, uniting all people in community spirit with the music of the bells.
+A gift towards the renovation of the Luray Singing Tower will ensure that this great instrument will continue for decades to make a resounding call, uniting all people in community spirit with the music of the bells.
 The carillons in North America are few in number (180) compared to the carillons of Belgium and Netherlands (over 250).
 The relative scarcity of this magnificent instrument makes the preservation of the Luray Singing Tower even more critical and important to the current and future audiences who will enjoy carillon music.

-All the restoration and replacement projects will be broken into several phases--the first phase is designated to make immeadiate changes at the carillon console to ensure that every note played by the carillonneur is effortless and extremely musical.
+All the restoration and replacement projects will be broken into several phases--the first phase is designated to make immediate changes at the carillon console to ensure that every note played by the carillonneur is effortless and extremely musical.

 Phase 1, Console Restoration: $15,000